canaxess/ACME-fashion-house/1-build-structure-of-page/3-bypass-repeating-content/finish/README.md

 * The link is hidden using CSS until tabbed to
 * The link destination is the **Best Picks 2020** heading which has an ID of `content`

+Skip links are located at the top of page as the first links in the keyboard tab sequence.
+The CSS uses off-screen positioning to hide the link from display in its default state.
+When the link is focused from the keyboard its position is back onto the screen.

+The skip link `href` value is `content` which is the id of the region **Best Picks 2020** focus is moved to.
+The skipped to region can be named anything however the `href` value of the skip link must match the `id` of the destination.

+### Code
 ```css
 #skiplink a
 {